Honorary Consul of the Republic of Austria in Pittsburgh for Western Pennsylvania.

-Up until mid-April 2019, I was the President of the Austrian Scientists of North America (ASciNA), a private association, and I have been head of its Pittsburgh chapter for the last four-and-a-half years.
+Up until mid-April 2019, I was the President of the Austrian Scientists of North America (ASciNA), a private association, and I have been head of its Pittsburgh chapter for the last nine years.
 In Pittsburgh, I am aware of most of the academics and medical professionals.
 At the moment there are three Austrian professors at Carnegie Mellon University as well as several postdoc and PhD students.
 There are about five to ten Austrians involved in academics but that number always varies.
 We have a good community of Austrian medical doctors at UPMC as well; again there are about five to ten of them.
 These are the scientists that I am aware of and we try to meet a couple of times a year: it is an excellent community.

 Then there is the “friends of Austria” community, people who have some connection to Austria but are not necessarily of Austrian descent.
 Thanks to my predecessor Edgar Braun, I am familiar with this community that is also responsible for maintaining the Austrian Room at the University of Pittsburgh.
 After the Second World War a large cohort of Austrians came to the U.S. and their children and grandchildren still have Austrian connections.
 Dealing with any questions regarding these connections was also part of my predecessor’s responsibilities.
 As I am just starting my new role as Austrian Honorary Consul, I do not know yet what other tasks I will be facing in this regard.
 To sum up, there is basically the scientific community and the “older” generation, but there are also a few Austrians involved in the art scene, though not a lot on the entrepreneurial side.
 Actually, on my flights to Pittsburgh I have seen a surprising number of Austrians.
 I recognized them by their passports.
 Many of them also come because of the oil and gas industry as well as the heavy industry in Pittsburgh.